ben-le/DevOps_Trainings/README.md

-# Free DevOps Training Documentation and Hands-on experiences
+# DevOps Training Documentation and Hands-on experiences
 This repository offers free DevOps training documentation and practical hands-on experiences.!
 This repository is dedicated to offering extensive training materials aimed at cultivating a thorough understanding of DevOps practices, tools, and methodologies.
 Whether you're new to DevOps or a seasoned professional, this training resource is designed to enrich your skills and broaden your knowledge base.

 ### What You'll Find Here